 If you’re familiar with a computer processor, great, a tablet one works the exact same way.
 If you aren’t, the processor is the “brain” of a computer.
 It handles all of the information and calculations that apps need in order to work.
 The speed of a processor is measured in Hz, that is, the number of calculations it can perform per second.
 Higher numbers mean more calculations can be done, so that’s what you should aim for.
 That said, it’s not worth paying a lot more money for a 2 GHz processor over a 1.9 GHz since your tablet’s other components also affect how fast it is.

 Standard vs Hybrid

 Nowadays it’s not uncommon to see “hybrid” tablets, which are tablets that come with a detachable keyboard.
 Generally speaking, these lack the power of a traditional laptop and are more comparable to netbooks.
 These can be great if you’re already buying a tablet and want to use it for word processing or playing PC games with a keyboard and mouse, although if you aren’t interested in this, you may as well save your money and opt for a standard tablet.

 In the list above, we’ve outlined which are the best gaming tablets for a variety of purposes.
-We’re positive that there’s one in here which is perfect for your needs and gaming habits, but overall, our number one best gaming tablet has to be the Samsung Galaxy Tab S. It’s an extremely powerful piece of hardware that won’t break the bank and can handle anything you can come up with.
+We’re positive that there’s one in here which is perfect for your needs and gaming habits, but overall, our number one best gaming tablet has to be the Samsung Galaxy Tab S2.
+It’s an extremely powerful piece of hardware that won’t break the bank and can handle anything you can come up with.